juliocastrodev/configs/README.md

   - It should be saved inside `~` because [zsh] will load it from there.

-- [com.local.julioMacKeysRemapping.plist] - Keybindings for MacOS (US keyboard layout)
+- [com.local.julioMacKeysRemapping.plist] - Keybindings for MacOS (US keyboard layout), done with an OS [LaunchDaemon][launchDaemon].

-  - It should be saved inside `/Library/LaunchDaemons`
+  - It should be saved inside `/Library/LaunchDaemons`.
-  - Then we have to run: (only necessary **once**, then it's persisted).
+  - Then we have to give it specific root permissions and ownership.
+For that execute:
     ```sh
+    sudo chown root:wheel /Library/LaunchDaemons/com.local.julioMacKeysRemapping.plist
+    sudo chmod 644 /Library/LaunchDaemons/com.local.julioMacKeysRemapping.plist
+    ```
+  - Finally we can start the daemon, which performs the keybindings (only necessary **once**, then it's persisted).
+    ```sh
-    sudo launchctl load /Library/LaunchDaemons/com.local.julioMacKeysRemapping.plist
+    sudo launchctl bootstrap system /Library/LaunchDaemons/com.local.julioMacKeysRemapping.plist
     ```
     There is a [generator][macKeysRemappingGenerator] site that allow us to easily create new files like this one.